Fiona Simpson

+Minister for Aboriginal and Torres Strait Islander Partnerships and Multiculturalism.

 Education

 Simpson holds a Bachelor of Arts degree in Japanese, Journalism and Government and a Masters of Organisational Leadership.
 She also has completed the Australian Institute of Company Directors Diploma and an executive leadership course at John F Kennedy School of Government, Harvard.
 She was a Rotary Exchange Student to Japan, and prior to that attended Nambour State High School.

 Pre-Parliamentary career

-Simpson was an accomplished journalist prior to entering Parliament, winning the prestigious Dalgety Excellence in Rural Journalism Award in 1989, for the State of Queensland.
+Simpson was a journalist prior to entering Parliament, winning the Dalgety Excellence in Rural Journalism Award in 1989, for the State of Queensland.

 Political career

 Fiona Simpson is the longest-serving woman in the LNP party room and following the 2015 election, one of the longest-serving Members of Parliament.
 When she won the newly created Sunshine Coast seat of Maroochydore in 1992, she was the youngest woman ever to be elected to Legislative Assembly.

 Simpson has had shadow ministerial responsibility for Health, Transport, Main Roads, Tourism, Women, Communities, Housing and Waste Watch, in addition to having been elected Deputy Leader of the Queensland National Party (and therefore Deputy Leader of the Opposition) on 18 September 2006.
 While Deputy Leader, Simpson was a key player in the merger with the Queensland Liberal Party, which created the Liberal National Party of Queensland.
 She voluntarily stepped aside as Deputy Opposition Leader in favour of Liberal Party Leader Mark McArdle to help facilitate the merger.

 Following the LNP's win at the 2012 election, Premier Campbell Newman announced she would be nominated for Speaker.
 She was elected the body's first female speaker on 15 May 2012.

 The end of Simpson's tenure as Speaker was signaled with the LNP's defeat at the 2015 Queensland state election.
 She unsuccessfully contested the LNP leadership and was subsequently appointed as Shadow Minister for Local Government, Main Roads, Community Recovery and Resilience.

 Fiona is currently the Shadow Minister for Intergity in Government, State Development, Infrastructure and Planning.